The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Discussion

 \subsection{Origin of the $\gamma$-ray emission}

 We found that the properties of the $\gamma$-ray emission observed from \pks\ put strong constraints on the electron distribution $Q(\gamma)$ injected into the radio lobes.
-It is required that this distribution has a broken power-law shape characterized by a break energy $\gamma_{\rm b} = 3\,{\rm m_p/m_e}$ and a high-energy slope $s_2 = 3.2$.
-The radio and submillimeter data imply that the lower-energy segment ($\gamma < \gamma_{\rm b}$) of $Q(\gamma)$ has index $s_1 = 1.9$ and the lobes expand in a relatively dense medium with $n_0 = 20$\,cm$^{-3}$.
+It is required that this distribution has a broken power-law shape, and it is characterized by a break energy $\gamma_{\rm b} = 3\,{\rm m_p/m_e}$ and a high-energy slope $s_2 = 3.2$.
+The radio and submillimeter data imply that the lower-energy segment ($\gamma < \gamma_{\rm b}$) of $Q(\gamma)$ has index $s_1 \sim 1.9$.
+The lobes expand in a medium with density $n_0$ in the $3 - 20$\,cm$^{-3}$ range for $\eta_B$ in the $1 - 0.3$ range, i.e. the higher the density the lower the $\eta_B$ parameter.

 The electron population of the radio lobes evolves during the lobes' expansion due to the adiabatic and radiative cooling effects (Stawarz et al. 2008).
 In the case of a broken power-law injection, the electron spectral continuum steepens at $\gamma > \gamma_{\rm cr} = 200\,\eta_B^{-1} L_{j, 45}^{-1/2}$ when compared to the injected one, where $L_{\rm j, 45} \equiv L_{\rm j} / 10^{45}$\,erg\,s$^{-1}$.
-In our model solution for \pks, $\gamma_{\rm cr}$ corresponds to $\sim 7.7\,{\rm m_p / m_e}$ or $\sim 2.6\,\gamma_{\rm b}$.
+In our model solutions for \pks, $\gamma_{\rm cr}$ corresponds to $\sim 7.7\,{\rm m_p / m_e}$ ($\sim 8.8\,{\rm m_p / m_e}$) or $\sim 2.6\,\gamma_{\rm b}$ ($\sim 2.9\,\gamma_{\rm b}$) for $\eta_B = 0.3$ ($\eta_B = 1.0$).
 The $s_1$ index is close to the canonical spectrum generated by diffusive (first-order Fermi) shock acceleration and comparable with the low-energy slopes derived by Ostorero et al. (2010) for a sample of eleven GPS/CSO galaxies known as X-ray emitters up to 2008.
-The density $n_0$ is of the same order as the mean density found by Mukherjee et al. (2016; 2017) who fitted the probability density function of the simulated density of an ISM evolving in the presence of an expanding jet with jet head $\lesssim 1$\,kpc using a modified lognormal function proposed by Hopkins (2013; see also Zovaro et al. 2019).
+Interestingly, ambient density $n_0 = 20$\,cm$^{-3}$ in Model 1 with $\eta_B=0.3$ is of the same order as the mean density found by Mukherjee et al. (2016; 2017) who fitted the probability density function of the simulated density of an ISM evolving in the presence of an expanding jet with jet head $\lesssim 1$\,kpc using a modified lognormal function proposed by Hopkins (2013; see also Zovaro et al. 2019).